project-imas/about/README.md

 About
 =====

-iMAS is a colaborative research project from the MITRE corporation.
+iMAS is a collaborative research project from the MITRE corporation.
 In summary: iMAS is an iOS secure application framework research project focused on reducing iOS application vulnerabilities and information loss.
 - The research is investigating how to protect iOS applications and data beyond the Apple provided security model.
 - iOS meets enterprise security needs of customers, however many security experts cite critical vulnerabilities and have demonstrated exploits.
 - iMAS will research areas concentrated on reducing an adversary’s ability and efficiency to perform recon, exploitation, control and execution on iOS mobile applications.
-- iMAS will transform and increase the effectiveness of the existing iOS security model across major vulnerability areas including the System Passcode, jailbreak, debugger / run-time, flash storage, and keychain.- Further, research into a secure application container, including application framework, developer and validation tools/techniques will be done.
+- iMAS will transform and increase the effectiveness of the existing iOS security model across major vulnerability areas including the System Passcode, jailbreak, debugger / run-time, flash storage, and keychain.
+Further, research into a secure application container, including application framework, developer and validation tools/techniques will be done.
 - The primary use case is Healthcare PHI information on a mobile device also research will support other use cases.
-- Throughout the project, we plan to open source security controls, encourage community developers, and continue research to maintain relevance and currency.
+- Throughout the project, we plan to open source security controls, encourage community developers to get involved, and continue research to maintain relevance and currency.

 iMAS Custom Security Controls
 =============================

-iMAS is researching both static and dynmaic security defense in the form of custom iOS security controls.
+iMAS is researching both static and dynamic security defense in the form of custom iOS security controls.
 Currently 3 components are available to the open source community:

 1. *Secure Foundation Control*
    - Cipherlib, crypto manager, keychain crypto